Lakers Legend Kobe Bryant Shares His Assessment Of Rising Superstar Kyle Kuzma

 — TMZ (@TMZ) August 25, 2018

 Kyle Kuzma is considered as one of the steals of the 2017 NBA Draft.
-As a No. 27 overall pick, the 23-year-old power forward exceeded the expectations from him in his rookie season.
+As a No. 27 overall pick, the 23-year-old power forward exceeded the expectations in his rookie season.
 Kuzma may have defensive issues, but he is a reliable contributor on the offensive end of the floor.
-In 77 games he played with the Lakers last season, Kuzma averaged 16.1 points and 6.3 rebounds on 45 percent shooting from the field and 36.6 percent from beyond the arc.
+In the 77 games he played with the Lakers last season, Kuzma averaged 16.1 points and 6.3 rebounds on 45 percent shooting from the field, and 36.6 percent from beyond the arc.

-Working out with one of the greatest NBA players of all-times is undeniably a huge experience for Kuzma.
+Working out with one of the greatest NBA players of all time is undeniably a great experience for Kuzma.
 The things he learned from Kobe Bryant will make him more useful for the Lakers next season.
 His development this summer will be crucial as the Lakers are expecting more from him in his sophomore year.
 With LeBron James as the Lakers’ lone superstar, Kuzma is one of the young players who need to step up to bring the Lakers back to their former glory.
 After working out with Kuzma, Bryant strongly believes the young power forward will be “having a good year.”